hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_group_metadata.rst

 * **group_name** (String(32)):

-      is the name of the group owning the metadata.
+      Is the name of the group owning the metadata file.

 * **metadata_name** (String(64)):

-      Is the arbitrary unique name (within the group) of the metadata.
+      Is the arbitrary unique name, within the group's metadata files, of this metadata file.

 Columns: